-Correctly identifying a merchant in the vast sea of online retailers is vital for the convenient and secure handling of sensitive information.
-In the case of fraudulent activity, a merchant provider can correctly pick out the involved business among its customers and take the appropriate action.
+Properly identifying a merchant in the vast sea of online retailers is vital for the convenient and secure handling of sensitive information.
+In the case of fraudulent activity, a merchant provider can faultlessly recognize the involved business among its customers and take the appropriate action.

 There can also be other numbers that identify merchants to the equipment they use for processing transactions.
 An example of these is a Terminal Identification Number (TID), which specifies each payment terminal a business uses.
 A merchant can, therefore, have one MID and several TIDs.
 Besides MID and TID numbers is a Gateway Identification Number (GID), which is used to refer to the particular network a merchant will use to process orders.

 A merchant account is, therefore, not complete with just a MID number.
-These three numbers collectively tell the account provider who is being paid, how they are being paid and what network they are processing their payments on.
+All these three numbers collectively tell the account provider who is being paid, how they are being paid and what network they are processing their payments on.

 MID Number Means More to Merchants